kenylson23/lastortillas.cursor.2/replit.md

   - Fixed "Command npm run build exited with 1" by removing server compilation from build process
   - Verified all 6 API endpoints functional and frontend build complete with assets/, uploads/, 404.html
   - Project now 100% ready for Vercel deployment with resolved build configuration
+- July 16, 2025: RESOLVED Vercel index.html not found and Tailwind warnings
+  - Fixed Tailwind CSS content configuration to properly scan client/src/ directory
+  - Added PostCSS configuration file in client/ directory for proper CSS processing
+  - Updated vercel.json buildCommand to generate files directly in dist/ directory
+  - Corrected build output path from dist/public/ to dist/ as expected by Vercel
+  - Verified all 6 API endpoints and frontend structure are properly configured
+  - Eliminated "content option missing" Tailwind warnings in deployment logs
+  - Confirmed build process will generate index.html, assets/, and uploads/ in correct locations
+  - Final verification shows all components ready for successful Vercel deployment